Dubăsari District: Culture

 In the district there are 12 cultural centers, 17 libraries, including six for children, two music schools, art schools 3, 2 museums, 75 historical monuments.
 The total number of workers of culture is 150.
 Number of cultural groups who hold honorary title "training model" is 53.
 Worker's average monthly salary of culture in 2009 constituted 1230.
 In studying art schools around 347 students annually.
 The total is 137,500 copies of books.
-Of the 17 libraries 15 are provided with heat.

 Health

 The health system operates the Central hospital district, district clinic, dental clinic, hygiene and epidemiology center, rural district hospitals in villages Doibani and Ţîbuleuca.